Learn more about registration for the 2017 Boston Marathon

-- Registration will close for the week on Saturday, September 17 at 10:00 p.m.
+- Registration will close for Week One on Saturday, September 17 at 10:00 p.m.
 ET.

 - If space remains after the first week of registration, registration will re-open for all qualifiers from Monday, September 19 at 10:00 a.m.
 ET through Wednesday, September 21 at 5:00 p.m.
 ET.

 - Registration will be held entirely online.

 - Access to the application form will be posted on the registration page on our website beginning on September 12 at 10:00 a.m.
 ET.

 To find out what day you are allowed to register, you can use our registration calculator:

 To register for the Boston Marathon, you will need to provide the following information:

 - Birth date